Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #>       nr  106  151
 ```

 A confusion matrix demonstrates how often the model was correct and incorrect for each response.
-In this case, our model isn't performing very well.
-Would it perform better than a random guess?
+In this case, our model could be performing better.
+Would it serve better than a random guess?
 There are many other metrics that you can extract from your model.

 ```r